simsong/drb_rounder/README.md

 If you are rounding a delimited data file (for example, a comma-separated values file), the rounder will do a better job if you tell it of the file format.

-If you are using a CSV file, the rounder will infer that the file is comma-separated from the file xtension:
+If you are using a CSV file, the rounder will infer that the file is comma-separated from the file extension:

 ```sh
 python3 drb_rounder.py filename.csv
 ```

-However, if your CSV file is a tab-separated file, be sure to use the `--tab` command-line option to tell the roudner to adjust its behavior:
+However, if your CSV file is a tab-separated file, be sure to use the `--tab` command-line option to tell the rounder to adjust its behavior:

 ```sh
 python3 drb_rounder.py filename.csv --tab